 Our charities and community groups should be able to get on with their jobs.

 Australia’s fundraising laws are a mess.
 If a charity or community group wants to raise money, they need to apply for a fundraising licence in every state they raise money in.
-Before the internet, this may not have mattered, but in these days of GoFundMe and Kickstarter, any fundraising is national.
+Before the internet, this may not have mattered, but in these days of online crowd funding, most fundraising is national.

 Now, any small charity with a donate button on its website may need to post an ad in the paper in Queensland, and get a police check in WA.
-They’re doing this instead of getting on with their vital work, wasting time and money that could go to building more vibrant communities.
+They’re doing this instead of getting on with their vital work, wasting time and money that could go to supporting communities.

 Justice Connect has joined with dozens of not-for-profits around Australia, asking our government to #fixfundraising.